amandaclare/genome-game/README.md

 Aims for development of the game in future include the introduction of more complication such as AND, OR, and n-ary combinations of genes (epistasis, dominance, etc).

+This game is released under the MIT License.